BitBagCommerce/SyliusCmsPlugin/UPGRADE.md

+# UPGRADE FROM 2.4 TO 3.0

+* Width and height has been added to image media.
+Now width and height html tags are generated in shop image.
+  Read the below changelog first and then migrate your structure using `bin/console doctrine:migrations:diff && bin/console doctrine:migrations:migrate` commands

 # UPGRADE FROM 1.0 TO 2.0

 * A lot of database modifications has been made.
 Read the below changelog first and then migrate your